FredHutch/ImmuneSpaceAnalyteExplorer/README.md

-Shiny prototype that allows user to explore genes or BTMs of interest across study:x
+Shiny prototype that allows user to explore genes or BTMs of interest across cohort.